Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Tasks to Solve in Online Discussions

-\paragraph{Stance Detection.} Stance detection is a sub-task of sentiment analysis which aims to predict the position of the author of a piece of text with regard to a topic or central question (e.g. distinguishing between \emph{in favor} and \emph{against}).
-It is, i.a., used to identify stance in political online discussions \citep{WALKER2012719}.
-Stance detection is important for a variety of downstream tasks such as debate summarization and structuring. \citet{doan2022survey} give a recent in-depth overview on the task of political viewpoint identification. \citet{mascarell-etal-2021-stance} present a manually annotated dataset for emotion recognition and stance detection in German news articles.\footnote{\url{https://github.com/mediatechnologycenter/CHeeSE}} Another dataset for stance detection in political context is the multilingual X-Stance dataset \citep{854df4346d18432ab8328fdeb08dc906}.\footnote{\url{https://github.com/ZurichNLP/xstance}} In online discussions and online participation, the automatic detection of an authors position could be used to structure the debate, giving the opportunity to filter for different arguments to get a better overview or even to face participants with opposing views and encourage exchange of opinions, which could improve the \emph{interactivity}.
+\paragraph{Stance Detection.} Stance detection is a sub-task of sentiment analysis which aims to predict an author's position with regard to a given topic or central question (e.g. distinguishing between \emph{in favor} and \emph{against}).
+It is, among other applications, commonly used to identify positions in political online discussions~\citep{WALKER2012719}.
+Stance detection plays an important role for a variety of downstream tasks such as debate summarization and structuring.
+A recent in-depth survey on the task of political viewpoint identification is given by \citet{doan2022survey}. \citet{854df4346d18432ab8328fdeb08dc906} present the multilingual X-Stance dataset for stance detection in political contexts.\footnote{\url{https://github.com/ZurichNLP/xstance}}

+In the context of online discussions and online participation, the automatic detection of an authors position could be leveraged to structure the debate more effectively.
+For instance, it enables filtering and grouping of arguments to improve overview, or even to expose participants to opposing viewpoints and encourage exchange of opinions to potentially enhance \emph{interactivity}.